pludoni/active_storage_client_side_encrypted/README.md

 - [ ] Preview - not needed until now
 - [ ] Mirror - never used
 - [ ] Different Encryption Key formats - currently only static encryption key, but Aws-sdk also supports private/public key and more
+- [ ] Tests, Different Providers than Aws-S3, should work too, but not tested.

 ## Installation